tximeta: transcript quantification import with automatic metadata

 uniquely identifies the collection of sequences that were used for

-also call this value a “checksum” (in the tximeta paper).
+this value a “checksum” (in the tximeta paper), and we sometimes call

-A remote GTF is only downloaded once, and a local or remote GTF is
+Note that a remote GTF is only downloaded once, and a local or remote

 index before, it will use a cached version of the metadata and